 Become a Trustee

-Join us and contribute to the stewardship of the Bakewell and District Historical Society which owns and manages the wonderful Bakewell Old House Museum
+Would you like to contribute to the future direction of the Bakewell and District Historical Society which manages the wonderful Bakewell Old House Museum?

-- Willingness to go 'the extra mile' and commit time to contribute to projects, sub committees and processes.
+• Willingness to go 'the extra mile' and commit time to contribute to projects and sub-committees